Raythonic/watiba/docs/watiba.md

 _Where are the hooks run for spawned commands?_  All hooks run under the thread of the issuer on the local host, not the target thread.

 _Where are the hooks run for remote commands?_ As with spawned commands, all hooks are issued on the local host, not the remote.
+Note that you can have remote backticked commands in your hook and that will run those remotely.
+If your remote command matches a hook(s) pattern, then those hooks will be run.
+This means if your command pattern for the first remote call runs a hook that contains another remote command that matches that same command pattern, then the hook is run again.
+Since this  [hook loops!]

 <div id="command-chaining"/>